SavioCodes/SavioCodes/README.md

 ## How I work

-- I build systems that remain explainable under real constraints: money, auth, retries, auditability, and deployment friction.
+- I prefer systems that remain explainable under real constraints: money, auth, retries, auditability, and deployment friction.
-- I document trade-offs, failure modes, and setup paths because those details matter after the first version ships.
+- I document trade-offs, failure modes, and setup paths because operational clarity matters after the first version ships.
-- I care more about clear boundaries and believable operations than about shipping impressive-looking demos.
+- I care more about trustworthy behavior and clear boundaries than about impressive demos that do not survive real use.

 ## Contact